lucanatorvs/SmartHome/README.md

 Running on a raspberry pi, this is a custom smart home deployment using the [Home Assistant](https://home-assistant.io/) framework.

+## Installation

+you need a .env file with the following variables:

 ## todo

 - Create a docker compose file to deploy the home assistant instance and other components, such as a mqtt broker, Influxdb databace, Grafana and node-red.